 “We don’t own the master recording rights to Lisa’s raps on any of our music, and our requests to gain the rights so far have been denied,” Chilli said in a statement released exclusively to Yahoo!
 Music.
 “With the Japanese anniversary edition, we were forced to use creative ways to honor Lisa’s memory and celebrate this milestone with our fans.”

 The new version features Japanese pop star Namie Amuro rapping and singing a variation of Lopes’s lyrics on the song.

 The omission upset Lopes’s sister Reigndrop.
 "I did not know about it until a fan posted it online," Reigndrop told TMZ.
 "I mean it would have been nice if they would have given us a heads up before being surprised."

-Reigndrop added that her mother was upset by T-Boz and Chili’s decision because she feels as if the song would have honored her daughter’s memory had it included her vocals.
+Reigndrop added that her mother was upset by T-Boz and Chilli’s decision because she felt that the song would have honored her daughter’s memory had it included her vocals.